Wimbledon champion Rybakina wins Italian Open; Rune-Medvedev in men's final

 ROME (AP) — Elena Rybakina is discovering that her big serve and heavy groundstrokes can do damage on clay courts, too.

-The Wimbledon champion was dominating 21-9 in the winners category when Ukrainian opponent Anhelina Kalinina retired due to a left thigh injury early in the second set of the rain-delayed Italian Open final on Saturday.
+The Wimbledon champion was dominating 21-9 with winners when Ukrainian opponent Anhelina Kalinina retired due to a left thigh injury early in the second set of the rain-delayed Italian Open final on Saturday.

+“I can play good on all the surfaces," Rybakina said.
+“It’s just maybe for clay I need to be ready more physically and maybe have a lot of preparation.”

+“I’m proud that I can maintain this level,” she said.
+“I can see improvements on the court, physically also. ...
+I think there is still a lot of room to improve."

+On Monday, Rybakina will move up to a career-high No. 4 in the rankings and will be a contender at the French Open, which starts next weekend.

 “She’s serving 200 kph (125 mph).
-(Plus) she’s also making winners like no one on tour,” Kalinina said.
+She’s also making winners like no one on tour,” Kalinina said.
 “Anyone can win in Paris, but she has good chances.

 “I am sure if she’s going to do like this, maybe new world No. 1 for sure."